btrinchera/TPQA/README.md

 - Sampling waveforms using two DMMs 3458A configured as Master-Slave.
 <img src="./img/GUI_HW_Control.png">

-- Post-processing of sampled data (only for TPQA release under LabWindows/CVI environment) using the concept of Matlab to CVI interface similar to taht developed for [TWM](https://github.com/smaslan/TWM).
+- Post-processing of sampled data (only for TPQA release under LabWindows/CVI environment) using the concept of Matlab to CVI interface similar to that developed for [TWM](https://github.com/smaslan/TWM).
 <img src="./img/GUI_Matlab_CVI.png">

 - On-line processing of recorded data and analysis in the frequency domain using the Advanced Analysis Library provided by LabWindows/CVI.